About

 What is Oso Cloud exactly?

-Oso Cloud is authorization as a service.
-It lets you model common authorization patterns, store authorization-relevant data, and respond to all authorization questions from your app.
+Oso Cloud is authorization as a service (opens in a new tab).
+It helps you model common authorization patterns, test your configuration, and check authorization decisions at runtime.

 Concretely, it consists of the following pieces:

-• Oso Cloud, the service, which stores authorization data (like roles) and responds to permission checks and related. questions over an HTTP API.
+2. Oso Cloud, the service (built in Rust 🦀), which stores authorization data (like roles) and responds to permission checks and related questions over an HTTP API.
 Our servers are replicated globally for <10ms latency and >99.99% uptime.

 Read On